-- 5.7.
-Financial failed to ensure that its ARs and RIs were appropriately and effectively supervised at all times.
-In particular: - (1) there was insufficient contact between ARs and RIs and the Supervisory Staff to ensure effective supervision; - (2) Financial did not adequately analyse information on RI performance sufficient to conduct an effective review of competence, identify training needs and take appropriate action to ensure that those RIs remained competent for their role.
-Specifically: - (a) as a result of the insufficiently robust benchmark for an RI's average file check score, Financial's minimum standards did not effectively provide an indication of an RI's competence; - (b) Desk-Based Monitoring was ineffective in identifying an individual RI's development needs and failed to initiate appropriate and effective remedial action; and - (c) Financial's minimum standards for measuring an individual RI's ongoing competence did not include an assessment of the RI's skills or technical knowledge. - (3) Financial's field supervision was not sufficiently risk-based.
+- 5.8.
+Investments failed to ensure that its ARs and RIs were appropriately and effectively supervised at all times.
+In particular: - there was insufficient contact between ARs and RIs and the Supervisory Staff to ensure effective supervision; - (2) Investments did not adequately analyse information on RI performance sufficient to conduct an effective review of competence, identify training needs and take appropriate action to ensure that those RIs remained competent for their role.
+Specifically: - (a) as a result of the insufficiently robust benchmark for an RI's average file check score, Investments' minimum standards did not effectively provide an indication of an RI's competence; - (b) Desk Based Monitoring was ineffective in identifying an individual RI's development needs and failed to initiate appropriate and effective remedial action; and - (c) Investments' minimum standards for measuring an individual RI's on-going competence did not include an assessment of the RI's skills or technical knowledge. - (3) Investments' field supervision was not sufficiently risk-based.
 As a result of the inadequate design and execution of its supervision activity, the annual visits carried out by the Supervisory Staff were not sufficiently challenging to enable the identification of material risks.
-Specifically: - (a) Financial did not take sufficient steps to ensure that the Supervisory Staff had the necessary experience, coaching and assessment skills to act as a competent supervisor; - (b) the timing and frequency of compliance visits was not influenced by issues/risks associated with particular ARs or even the number of RIs employed by an AR but were calendar driven; and - (c) the methodology and approach for reviewing key areas during the annual visits was not sufficiently challenging to identify noncompliance and instances where customers might not be treated fairly.
+Specifically: - Investments did not take sufficient steps to ensure that the Supervisory Staff had the necessary experience, coaching and assessment skills to act as a competent supervisor; - (b) the timing and frequency of compliance visits was not influenced by issues/risks associated with particular ARs or even the number of RIs employed by an AR but were calendar driven; - (c) the methodology and approach for reviewing key areas during the annual visits was not sufficiently challenging to identify noncompliance and instances where customers might not be treated fairly; and

-(4) Monitoring of the Supervisory Staff was ineffective because KPIs for the Supervisory Staff roles were time driven rather than qualitative indicators of performance and development points identified for the Supervisory Staff tended to be minor and procedural in nature.
+- (d) the Supervisory Staff did not supervise the DIM activity carried on by ARs and RIs of Investments, despite evidence of poor behaviour. - (4) monitoring of the Supervisory Staff was ineffective because KPIs for the Supervisory Staff roles were time driven rather than qualitative indicators of performance and development points identified for the Supervisory Staff tended to be minor and procedural in nature.